alexadmin/it_overview/README.md

 - deployment to production and testing shoud deferent only by configuration files, process must be the same (1, p.
 249)
 - user should see list of build versions, current running version and button "deploy" (1, p.
 249)
 - even non technical user can deploy application back and forth (1, p.
 255)
+- build files should be compile once and upload to artifact server, they should not be recompiled every time (1, p.
+256)

 ### Database migrations